scraperwiki/dumptruck-web/readme.md

 This depends on `/var/www/sqlite_api.py` being a cgi script file that www-data can execute.

+Specify some high number of processes in `/etc/init.d/fcgiwrap` like so.

+    FCGI_CHILDREN="9001"

+You could also try something less extreme.

 Then (re)start the daemons.

     service fcgiwrap restart